KC-plus-plus/Self-Taught-Rust-Journey/journal/journal-entry-2022-06-June.md

 During the spring semester I got about halfway through and then got distracted from it with school being busy.
 I recently took another crack at it but I think I was just blazing through and just trying to solve the problem asap while (re)learning the minimal amount just to get by, and I don't think that's a good way to approach it.
 I think I will start over on that... again.
 As of right now I don't think I will be posting any of my code work for Rustlings to this repo, I don't see much point.

+As far as improving my self-teaching, a couple articles came up while I was internet searching that I may want to look at more in the future.
+Here they are: [Nat Eliason Blog](https://www.nateliason.com/blog/self-education), [Lifehack Article by Dustin Wax](https://www.lifehack.org/articles/featured/becoming-self-taught.html).

+Setting up this repo I think was a good acomplishment but I think if I want to keep the ball rolling I should do at least a little bit of Rustlings today as well, that way I can start off with a good momentum.